-The COVID-19 pandemic is having a profound effect upon residents, businesses, staff and wider civil society in the borough and across the world.
+The COVID-19 pandemic has had and is likely to continue to have a profound effect upon residents, businesses, staff and wider civil society in the borough and across the world.

 The Council has had to act fast to assess the impact of COVID-19 on the community, council services and to maintain and develop services to support the community with a key focus on vulnerable people.
-As part of this a Community Hub was established at very short notice in order to provide support to the community and shielded vulnerable individuals (those particularly at risk from COVID-19).
+One of the first steps was the creation of a Community Hub in order to provide support to the community and shielded vulnerable individuals (those particularly at risk from COVID-19).
 The Council developed the hub with a range of third sector organisations, registering approximately 1,300 volunteers to provide a range of services, such as deliveries of food parcels, personal shopping, picking up medicines, befriending and making well-being calls.
 This alongside, maintaining critical services to residents, was enabled at a time when our own staff were, in the main, working from home.